tsl0922/ttyd/README.md

 - Basic authentication support and many other custom options
 - Cross platform: macOS, Linux, FreeBSD/OpenBSD, [OpenWrt](https://openwrt.org), Windows

+> ❤ Special thanks to [JetBrains](https://www.jetbrains.com/?from=ttyd) for sponsoring the opensource license to this project.

 # Installation

 ## Install on macOS